Attorney General Bill Barr meets with Cherokee Nation leadership, local federal prosecutors after McGirt ruling

 In a visit to the Cherokee Nation headquarters, Barr said he was looking forward to discussing how the DOJ and the Cherokee Nation can “jointly meet at least the short-term challenges that we face with the McGirt decision,” named for Seminole Nation citizen Jimcy McGirt.

-"Unfortunately, COVID interfered with my travel plans for six months," Barr said during a press briefing Wednesday morning.
+“Unfortunately, COVID interfered with my travel plans for six months,” Barr said during a press briefing Wednesday, Sept.
+30.

 He said nations in Oklahoma will receive almost $40 million from those allocations, of which roughly $7.6 million will go to the Cherokee Nation.